abelgomez/chanams/README.md

 ## User Manual

-:alert: Only in spanish! :alert:
+:warning: Only in spanish! :warning:

-There's available a full user manual of the CMS in [`doc/manual-ES/out/document.pdf`](doc/manual-ES/out/document.pdf)
+There's available a full user manual of the CMS in [`doc/manual-ES/out/document.pdf`](doc/manual-ES/out/document.pdf).

 ## Interior module